Skip to content

 &code_challenge_method=S256

-The user will be asked to login to the authorization server and approve the client and requested scopes.
+The user will be asked to log in to the authorization server and approve the Client and the requested scopes.

 View sample authorization_code (part 1) response